elleem/reading-notes/401/reading03.md

 The except clause determine what will happen with the exception, you can anticipate multiple exceptions.

 Else helps w/ multiple exceptions.

+Finally, allows you to implement an action to clean up after executing your code and it will always run.

 ### Read & Write Videos